SeasonedMiso/pitchquiz/README.md

-implement words with multiple accents get rid of blue on toggle red off support override/to make a custom array of drops and to use that in place of parsing make navbar to link sentence page
+implement words with multiple accents get rid of blue on toggle red off support override/to make a custom array of drops and to use that in place of parsing make navbar display on mobile divide sentence.js into a script to parse yoga syntax, and a script to accept an input of a text file in format of (sentence,dropArray)

 Word Tool:
 Errors: